Two Models are Better than One: Federated Learning Is Not Private For Google GBoard Next Word Prediction: Performance Of Attacks Against Vanilla Federated Learning

 We make use of the LSTM RNN extracted from Gboard as the basis of our experiments.
 The value of it's extracted parameters are used as the initial 'global' model $\theta_0$; the starting point of the updates we generate.
 There are several variables that go into producing an update: the number of sentences in the dataset, $n_k$, the number of epochs $E$, the batch size $B$, and the local learning rate $\eta$.
 Note that when $E = 1$ and $B = n_k$, this corresponds to a FedSGD update, and that any other configuration corresponds to a FedAveraging update.
 Unless explicitly mentioned otherwise, we keep the client learning rate $\eta = 0.001$ constant for all our experiments.
 All sample datasets used consist of 4 word long sentences, mirroring the average length of sentences that the Gboard model was trained with \cite{hard2018federated}.

 To evaluate the effectiveness of our attack, the sample datasets we use are taken from a corpus of american english text messages \cite{oday2013text}, which includes short sentences similar to those the Gboard LSTM extracted from the mobile application was trained on.
 We perform our two attacks on datasets consisting of $n_k = 16, 32, 64, 128,$ and $256$ sentences.
 Converting a sentence into a sequence of training samples and labels $(\textbf{x}, y)$ is done as follows: \begin{itemize} \item The start-of-sentence token \texttt{<S>} is prepended to the beginning of the sentence, and each word is then converted to it's corresponding word embedding.
-This gives a sequence $x_0,x_1,\dots,x_T$ of tokens where $x_0$ is the \texttt{<S>} token. \item A sentence of length $T$ becomes $T$ training points $((x_0,x_1),y_2)$, $((x_0,x_1,x_2),y_3), \dots, ((x_0,x_1,\dots,x_{T-1}),y_T)$ where label $y_t\in [0,1]^V$ is a probability distribution over the dictionary entries, with all elements zero apart from the element corresponding to the dictionary index of $x_t$
+This gives a sequence $x_0,x_1,\dots,x_T$ of tokens where $x_0$ is the \texttt{<S>} token. \item A sentence of length $T$ becomes $T$ training points